Asia > 🇰🇭 Cambodia > Phnom Penh (PNH)

 The Car or no Car advice for Phnom Penh can be broken down into three similar questions - do you need a car in Phnom Penh ; is it worth it (based on costs), and ultimately - should you rent one? (a balance of the two).

-🚆 🚌⛴️ Do we need to rent a car in Phnom Penh ?
+🚆 🚌⛴️ Do you need to rent a car in Phnom Penh ?

 🇰🇭 Mode